mmaisel/similarity-hash-rs/python/README.md

 ## Benchmarks

 When benchmarking `libfuzzy` (python-ssdeep) to `similarity-hash-rs` in Python, *the rust implementation is about 2-4x slower on average*.
-There's still room for optimizations in rust, such as eliminating the use of `Vector`, which allocates on the heap, in traditional and rolling hashes structs.

 ```
 ----------------------------------------------------------------------------------------------------------- benchmark: 12 tests ------------------------------------------------------------------------------------------------------------